 The statutory regulation of cryptocurrency in Russia is yet to be made compatible with the current dynamics of digital assets.

-In 2014 the Central Bank of Russia warned potential users about the absence of legislative control over virtual currency..
+In 2014 the Central Bank of Russia warned potential users about the absence of legislative control over virtual currency.
+The Central Bank stressed the fact that transactions with cryptocurrency are based on speculative premises and thus involve a substantial risk of depreciation and financial losses.
 It was also mentioned that due to the anonymity of cryptocurrency issuance, users may become unintentionally involved in illegal activities such as money laundering and terrorism financing.

 Cryptocurrency in bankruptcy

 Before the introduction of the draft Law on Digital Financial Assets, the status of cryptocurrency was unclear and, therefore, from a practical standpoint, it has been debated whether cryptocurrency may be included in a bankruptcy estate.

 In a recent case of individual insolvency, a financial administrator proposed to include the debtor’s crypto wallet in the bankruptcy estate.
 According to the documents on file, the financial administrator considered cryptocurrency to have a high pecuniary value and, thus, the exclusion of the debtor’s crypto wallet would violate creditors’ rights (see case #А40-124668/17-71-160, Arbitrazh [State Commercial] Court of Moscow).